Lechemi/library/readme.md

 # Library management system

-This project is a Library management system that integrates a PostgreSQL database and a PHP-based web application designed for both librarians and patrons.
+This project is a library management system that integrates a PostgreSQL database and a PHP-based web application designed for both librarians and patrons.

+## Running locally

-## Requirements
+### 0. Requirements
 1. **PHP**: version 8.3 or higher.
 2. **PostgreSQL**: version 17 or higher.
 3. **Web Server** of choice (PHP 5.4 and later have a built-in web server).

----

-## Getting started

 ### 1. Clone the repository
 ```zsh